On non-homeomorphic surfaces with close DN maps

-The most natural choice is the {\it hyperbolic metric} on $M'$ which is the metric $h'\in[g']$ of constant scalar curvature $K'=-1$ on $M'$ such that the boundary $\partial M'=\Gamma$ is a geodesic curve on $(M',h')$.
+The most natural choice is the {\it hyperbolic metric} on $M$ which is the metric $h\in[g]$ of constant scalar curvature $K=-1$ on $M$ such that the boundary $\partial M=\Gamma$ is a geodesic curve on $(M,h)$.
 This metric can be constructed as follows.
-As a rule, we assume that $M'$ is endowed with the complex structure associated with the conformal class $[g']$ and the choice of the orientation on $M'$.
-By attaching to $M'$ its copy endowed with the opposite orientation, one obtains the {\it Schottky double} $X'$ of $M'$ which is the Riemann surface endowed with the antiholomorphic involution $\tau'$ that interchanges the points of the original and copy in such a way that $X'/\tau'\cong M'$ and $\partial M'$ coincides with the set of fixed points of $\tau$.
-On such $X'$, there is the (unique) hyperbolic metric (that is, the metric of constant scalar curvature $-1$ compatible with the complex structure on $X'$).
-Thus, $\tau^{'*}{\rm h}'={\rm h}'$, i.e. the involution $\tau'$ is an isometry on $(X',{\rm h}')$.
-Due to the last symmetry, a geodesic curve on $(X',{\rm h}')$ starting from any point $\partial M'$ with the same tangent vector as $\partial M'$, does not leave $\partial M'$.
-So, the $\partial M'$ is geodesic and $h'={\rm h}'|_{\partial M}$ is the hyperbolic metric on $M'\subset X'$.
+As a rule, we assume that $M$ is endowed with the complex structure (maximal complex atlas) associated with the conformal class $[g]$ and the choice of the orientation on $M$.
+By attaching to $M$ its copy endowed with the opposite orientation, one obtains the {\it Schottky double} $2M$ of $M$ which is the Riemann surface endowed with the antiholomorphic involution $\tau$ that interchanges the points of the original and copy in such a way that $2M/\tau\cong M$ and $\partial M$ coincides with the set of fixed points of $\tau$.
+There is the unique (hyperbolic) metric $h$ on $2M$ of constant scalar curvature $-1$ compatible with the complex structure.
+Thus, $\tau^{'*}h=h$, i.e. the involution $\tau$ is an isometry on $(2M,h)$.
+Due to the last symmetry, a geodesic curve on $(2M,h)$ starting from any point $\partial M\subset 2M$ with the same tangent vector as $\partial M$, does not leave $\partial M$.
+So, the $\partial M$ is geodesic and the restriction of $h$ to $M$ (still denoted by $h$) is the required hyperbolic metric on $M\subset 2M$.